Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Introduction

-However, the recent investigations~\cite{Espinosa:2007qp,Fairbairn:2014zia,Lebedev:2012sy,Kobakhidze:2013tn,Enqvist:2013kaa,Herranen:2014cua,Kobakhidze:2014xda,Kamada:2014ufa,Enqvist:2014bua,Hook:2014uia,Kearney:2015vba,Espinosa:2015qea,Kohri:2016wof,Kohri:2016qqv,East:2016anr} reveal that the electroweak vacuum metastability is incompatible with large-field inflation models.
-It is well-known that the vacuum field fluctuations $\left<{ \delta \phi }^{ 2 } \right>$ glow rapidly in de Sitter space.
-If the inflationary vacuum fluctuations of the Higgs field $\left<{ \delta \phi }^{ 2 } \right>$ destabilize the effective Higgs potential $V_{\rm eff}\left( \phi \right)$ or generate the Anti-deSitter (AdS) domains (or bubbles), these unwanted phenomena trigger off a catastrophic vacuum transition to a negative Planck-energy true vacuum and cause an immediate collapse of the Universe.
-Furthermore, even at the end of the inflation, the large vacuum fluctuations of the Higgs field are generated via parametric resonance or tachyonic resonance, and becomes potentially catastrophic~\cite{Herranen:2015ima, Kohri:2016wof,Ema:2016kpf,Enqvist:2016mqj,Postma:2017hbk,Ema:2017loe}.
-Therefore, the electroweak vacuum metastability is disfavored with respect to the inflationary Universe.
+However, the recent investigations~\cite{Espinosa:2007qp,Fairbairn:2014zia,Lebedev:2012sy,Kobakhidze:2013tn,Enqvist:2013kaa,Herranen:2014cua,Kobakhidze:2014xda,Kamada:2014ufa,Enqvist:2014bua,Hook:2014uia,Kearney:2015vba,Espinosa:2015qea,Kohri:2016qqv,Czerwinska:2016fky,East:2016anr} reveal that the metastable electroweak vacuum becomes incompatible with large-field inflation models.
+It is well-known that the vacuum fluctuations $\left<{ \delta \phi }^{ 2 } \right>$ of the quantum field glow rapidly in the inflationary de Sitter phase.
+If the inflationary de Sitter fluctuations of the Higgs field $\left<{ \delta \phi }^{ 2 } \right>$ overcome the barrier of the effective Higgs potential $V_{\rm eff}\left( \phi \right)$, an unwanted vacuum transition to a Planck-scale true vacuum immediately occurs and cause a collapse of the Universe.
+Furthermore, even after the inflation, the large vacuum fluctuations of the Higgs field are generated via parametric resonance or tachyonic resonance, and can become potentially problematic~\cite{Herranen:2015ima, Kohri:2016wof,Ema:2016kpf,Enqvist:2016mqj,Postma:2017hbk,Ema:2017loe}.
+Besides that, the false vacuum decay of the Higgs can be enhanced in Schwarzschild background~\cite{Burda:2015isa,Burda:2015yfa, Burda:2016mou,Grinstein:2015jda, Tetradis:2016vqb,Cheung:2013sxa,Canko:2017ebb,Gorbunov:2017fhq,Kohri:2017ybt}, and therefore the existence of the tiny primordial black holes might not favor the metastability of the Higgs vacuum.
+The cosmological Higgs vacuum stability has been an attractive research subject and it is crucial to accurately follow the development of the Higgs fluctuations.

-The naturally arising question is whether the electroweak vacuum metastability is consistent with other background.
-For instance, in the Schwarzschild background, the decay of the metastable Higgs vacuum can be enhanced~\cite{Burda:2015isa,Burda:2015yfa,Burda:2016mou,Tetradis:2016vqb,Gorbunov:2017fhq}.
-Thus, the existence of the small black holes does not favor the electroweak vacuum metastability.
-Yet previous research has been discussed assuming somewhat special background like de-Sitter or Schwarzschild background, and therefore, it is worth considering the Higgs vacuum metastability in the more general cosmological background.
-In fact, not only de Sitter background, but also the curved background can enlarge the vacuum field fluctuations $\left<{ \delta \phi }^{ 2 } \right>$ in proportional to the curvature scale $R$, which is given by the quantum field theory (QFT) in curved spacetime.
-Therefore, the electroweak vacuum metastability is sensitive to the curvature scale of the Universe.